 The MPI Library resides at the Martin Prosperity Institute, within the Rotman School of Management at the University of Toronto.
-The library was created in 2008, the majority of its holdings being the personal collection of MPI Director Richard Florida and Research Director Kevin Stolarick.
+The library was created in 2008, the majority of its holdings being the personal collection of MPI Director Richard Florida, Academic Director Roger Martin, and Research Director Kevin Stolarick.
 The collection is private and non-circulating; however, the library is open to academics and researchers during regular office hours.

 Location: 105 St. George Street, 9th floor

 Library Hours: 10am to 4pm, Monday to Friday

 Contact: Kimberly Silk

 - The MPI Library -Search the MPI Library catalogue

 - The MPI Data Library – Search the MPI Data Library (Dataverse)

 Research!
 Find Articles, Books and eBooks: